schmidt-software/KeenWrite/docs/definitions.md

   author: Anne Frank
 ```

-To reference a variable, type in the key name enclosed within dollar symbols, such as:
+To reference a variable, type in the key name enclosed within double braces, such as:

 ```
 The novel "{{novel.title}}" is one of the most widely read books in the world.